loveencounterflow/interskiplist/README.md

      └─────────┘      └─────┘
 ```

-When using the `find` methods, you can give any number of points; if you query for more than point you have
+When using the `find` methods, you can give any number of points; if you query for more than one point you
-to pass a list of values; codepoints may be given as numbers or as single-character texts.
+have to pass a list of values; codepoints may be given as numbers or as single-character texts.
 When using
 several probes, the `all` methods will only return data for those intervals that contain each single probe,
 and the `any` methods will return data for those intervals that contain at least one probe.
 When you query
 for a single point, there is no distinction between the two.